-Great examples of this can be found with the dogwoods whose different colour stems range from bright red to deep dark purple.
+Great examples of this can be found with dogwoods.
+Their different colour stems range from bright red to deep dark purple.

 If you have room for a tree or two then some have really interesting markings on their trunks.
 For example the snake-bark maple (Acer capillipes), a small tree with white striped young branches.

-Or Tibetan cherry (Prunus serrula) which is another small tree with shiny dark maroon coloured bark, and the bark peels as it ages.
-Plant this tree close to a path and you’ll find people will want to touch the trunk which is great as that helps makes the bark smoother and shinier.
+Or Tibetan cherry (Prunus serrula) which is another small tree.
+It has shiny dark maroon coloured bark, and the bark peels as it ages.
+Plant this tree close to a path and you’ll find people will want to touch the trunk.
+Which is great as that helps makes the bark smoother and shinier.